yohasebe/openai-chat-api-workflow/README.md

 To start using this workflow, you must set the environment variable `apikey`, which you can obtain by creating a new [OpenAI account](https://platform.openai.com/account/api-keys).
 See also the [Configuration](#configuration) section below.

 You will also need to install the `pandoc` and `sox` programs.
 Pandoc allows this workflow to convert the Markdown response from OpenAI to HTML and display the result in your default web browser with syntax highlighting enabled (especially useful when using this workflow to generate program code).
-Sox allows you to record voice audio to convert to text using the Whisper speech-to-text API.
+Sox allows you to record voice audio to convert to text using the speech-to-text API.

 To set up dependencies (`pandoc`, `mpv`, `sox`, `jq`, and `duti`), first install [Homebrew](https://brew.sh/) and run the following command: